JoshHarrington/chantymarie_com/_posts/2015-05-26-facts-about-me.md

 ---
 layout:     post
-title:      Halloween
+title:      Facts about me
-date:       2015-10-31 12:31:19
+date:       2015-05-26 12:31:19
-summary:    Halloween is finally here!
-For me this is an exciting time, being the day before my Birthday!!
+summary:    It's been a while but i'm back in the blogging world.
+Here are some random facts about moi.
 categories: blog
 ---